thewca/wca-regulations/wca-regulations-2012.md

 - 4a) A scrambler applies scramble sequences to the puzzles.
 - 4b) Puzzles must be scrambled using computer-generated random scramble sequences.
   - 4b1) Generated scrambles must not be inspected before the competition, and must not be filtered or selected in any way by the WCA Delegate.
+[NOTE: Will they at least be filtered by the scrambling program?
+If a cube is only 1 move away from solved state, it is technically solved (with penalty) before the timer even starts.
+We're okay with this?]
   - 4b2) Scramble sequences for a round must be available only to the WCA Delegate and the scramblers for the event, until the end of the round.
 - 4d) Scrambling orientation:
   - 4d1) Cube puzzles and Megaminx shall be scrambled with the white face (if not possible, then the lightest face) on top and the green face (if not possible, then the darkest adjacent face) on the front.